Seeking advice on a financial plan, tax, insurance, estate planning, severance packages, divorce, and a mortgage, is always prudent.

 Seeking out a financial advisor for investing requires more caution.

-A great financial advisor can help one map out an investment strategy, provide access to research and information, save an investor time, monitor and rebalance one's portfolio, and assist with paperwork.
+A great financial investment advisor can help one map out an investment strategy, provide access to research and information, save an investor time, monitor and rebalance an investors portfolio, and assist with paperwork.

 There are two types of financial advisors:

 Those who get paid on an hourly basis, or on a fixed quoted fee, to provide advice.
 An excellent source to search for this type of independent financial advisor is: https://docs.google.com/spreadsheets/d/1iGzy9kkSXqjGbhXfcfczs9qwSQfI1PdRuNUOMybxvl4/edit#gid=0